smith01s/newey01c.github.io/_drafts/2017-09-20-data-quality.md

 # Summary

 Whew, that was wordy!
 I hope you managed to stay awake all the way to the end
---- and I hope that you now have a reasonable understanding of some of the quality problems that we experience in flight data analysis.
+--- and I hope that you now have a better understanding of some of the quality problems that we experience in flight data analysis.
 If I've learned one thing so far since working at Flight Data Services: it's *never* simple.